How to Store Bathrobes Correctly: Hanging or Lying Down?

 Many items of clothing are best stored on a hanger.
 They are hung up quickly and thus remain smooth.

-Usually, a hanger is sewn into the bathrobe, which many people often use.
-However, with sensitive materials or heavy bathrobes, the exact spot where the hanger is on the inside is revealed from the outside: a dent is created where the material has been stretched too much permanently.
+However, hanging up the clothes also requires enough space, which is usually given when planning the wardrobe’s contents, but in reality, it is present to a much lesser extent </p>nt.<p>The Bathrobe is the most important wellness companion; however, it should be handy and smooth and hung in a material-friendly way.<p>Usually, a hanger is sewn into the bathrobe, which many people often use.
+However, with sensitive materials or heavy bathrobes, the exact spot where the hanger is on the inside is revealed from the outside: a dent is created where the material has been stretched too much permanently.</div>

 Do Bathrobes Need to be Ironed?